 Recommendations on books, articles, websites, and information on oral history collections in Langsdale Library

-Nine oral history collections are housed on the 4th floor of Langsdale Library, along with 126 other unique archival collections in the Special Collections department.
+Eleven oral history collections are housed on the 4th floor of Langsdale Library, along with 126 other unique archival collections in the Special Collections department.
 In addition to recorded interviews, these collections sometimes include typewritten transcriptions, biographical summaries of interviewees, interview time tables, and photographs donated by interveiwees.

 To visit the archives, please schedule an appointment by clicking the "Research Request Form" link below and completing the form online.